Malham Cove & Gordale Scar

 Of course, these are just three of the hundreds of mountains rising up across Britain.
 From this little "small island", as Bill Bryson put it, there shouldn't be too far for anyone to travel before hitting a peak or two.

-Then, for those who really want to challenge themselves, where better than on the imposing trifecta of Ben Nevis, Snowdon or Scafell Pike with the Three Peaks Challenge.
+Then, for those who really want to challenge themselves, where better than on the imposing trifecta of Ben Nevis, Snowdon (Yr Wyddfa) or Scafell Pike with the Three Peaks Challenge.

 Find approved routes for all three peaks with the OS Three Peaks Challenge map.
 This map also includes additional helpful information such as: